Advantageous: Pre-production

 Advantageous in its feature form debuted at Sundance 2015.
 The foundation of the film was originally shot by Phang and Kim as a 23-minute short film, with ITVS for Futurestates.
-Phang directed and co-wrote the film as well as achieved a shared editing credit.
+Phang directed and co-wrote the film as well as received a shared editing credit.
 Kim began as the star of the short film until Phang asked her to co-write the short into a feature.
 Pre-production lasted about a year while Kim and Phang took turns writing the short.
-The casting process was not too difficult because most of the cast were re-casts from the short.
-The film was influenced by Age of Innocence, Mad Men, Battlestar Galactica, and Ghost in the Shell.
-Phang was connected with most of her VFX artists from her previous film Half Life, in 2008.
-Phang wanted to create a city that was not recognizable, so they filmed in Manhattan, Brooklyn, Los Angeles, and San Francisco.
-Since the budget was so low, they also could not create a city from scratch, so having many different cities for locations was ideal for Phang.
+Most of the cast members returned from the short.
+The film was influenced by The Age of Innocence, Mad Men, Battlestar Galactica, and Ghost in the Shell.
+Phang was connected with most of her VFX artists from her previous film Half Life, released in 2008.
+Phang wanted to create a city that was not recognizable, so filming took place in New York City, Los Angeles, and San Francisco.

 Filming

-Filming began in 2012 in New York City, New York when Phang was making Advantageous as a short.
-The foundation grew throughout 2013-2014, when they expanded locations to Los Angeles and San Francisco, to then be released as a feature, in 2015.
-The Cinematographer, Richard Wong worked closely with Phang during production.
-He was able to find incredible masters on small sets.
-Lighting was created by Wong and Seng Chen.
-Much of the footage was also shot by Ming Kai Leung, when in Los Angeles.
+Filming began in 2012 in New York City when Phang was making Advantageous as a short.
+The foundation grew throughout 2013-2014, when filming locations were expanded to Los Angeles and San Francisco.
+The film was released as a feature in 2015.

-Post-production

-Sean Gillane and Phang worked together using Premiere Pro and After Effects.
-They traded the cutback and forth until the end.
-Sean produced supplemental motion graphics and comps while editing.
-Phang and Sean used Dynamic Link to jump easily from Premiere Pro to After Effects when creating VFX with the VFX team.
-Phang needed an additional editor and met Gena Bleier, through one of her producers Moon Molson, and hired her.
-Bleier previously cut The Bravest, The Boldest, which then went to the Sundance and Clermont Ferrand.
-Phang worked with VFX Art Director, Jean Elston, and a design team to create a concept for buildings.
-In the script, there are two buildings, the Cryer and the Orator.
-The Cryer is a mannequin-shaped building with water spilling down its neck, mimicking crying.
-The Orator has smoke coming from its mouth to express the struggle women have when they speak their minds to the world and dissipate into the sky.
-The buildings were designed by Elston and Phang and executed by Catherine Tate, Ricardo Marmolejo, and Jason Patnode, working with experienced groups of VFX and CG artists.